Click Here to View the Draft Comprehensive Plan and Provide Feedback

 Ms. Duvall read the above resolution and moved for approval.
 Mr. Suddith seconded the motion.

-The following votes were recorded: Mrs. Fisher, Yea; Mr. Sullivan, Yea; Ms. Duvall, Yea; Mr. Suddith, Yea; Mayor Lehner, Yea.
-There being five (5) Yea votes and no (0) Nay votes, the motion was declared carried and the resolution was duly adopted.
+The following votes were recorded: Mrs. Fisher, Yea; Mr. Sullivan, Yea; Mr. Scott, Yea; Ms. Duvall, Yea; Mr. Suddith, Yea; Mayor Lehner, Yea.
+There being six (6) Yea votes and no (0) Nay votes, the motion was declared carried and the resolution was duly adopted.

 A RESOLUTION